Approach to the Infrastructure Layer

 Approach to the Application, Data and Network Layer

-Cloudsnap uses a distributed and containerized architecture for its applications and each microservice has strict access policies.
+Cloudsnap uses a distributed and containerized architecture for its applications and each service has strict access policies.
 Cloudsnap utilizes availability zones to achieve fault tolerance and high availability.

 Customer data is encrypted both in transit and at rest.
 Cloudsnap uses the industry standard AES-256 to encrypt customer data.
 Cloudsnap manages its keys using the Amazon Web Services Key Management Service, which uses hardware security modules that have been validated under FIPS 140-2, or are in the process of being validated, to generate and protect keys.
 Cloudsnap’s platform is only accessible over HTTPS and all traffic sent over HTTPS is encrypted.

 Cloudsnap’s staging and production systems are monitored on a 24×7 basis and third party penetration testing is performed on an annual basis.
 All application, data and network actions are logged.
-The retention of customer data logs can be adjusted by the customer (or defaults to the retention period of the customer selected plan) and sensitive customer data can be masked at a customer’s request.
+The retention of customer data logs is determined by the customer’s selected subscription plan.
+Customers on the Enterprise plan can request a custom retention period.
 Cloudsnap performs nightly backups and has a robust Disaster Recovery and Business Continuity plan in place.

 Authenticating with Third-Party Applications